 It’s important to keep this possibility in mind when creating posts and content for your audience.

-Keep your page information such as location, services, and your business categories up to date to stay relevant in Facebook search results.
+Keep your page information, like location, services, and your business categories up to date to stay relevant in Facebook search results.

 We can’t predict what Google will do next